Numerically Stable Softmax and Cross Entropy

 # inf

-, with y_true = 0
+, and since y_true = 0

 , we get -log(0) = inf